Note: This page links to major league catcher Dan Wilson. For the former Negro League player, click here.

 - Born March 25, 1969 in Arlington Heights, IL USA

-The veteran catcher Dan Wilson announced on September 12, 2005 that he would retire from major league baseball after the season.
+Catcher Dan Wilson announced on September 12, 2005 that he would retire from major league baseball after the season.
 Wilson made a ceremonial appearance on September 30th, when he caught one inning before retiring.

 Wilson played in the 1981 Little League World Series.
 He hit .318/~.440/.318 as the catcher for Team USA in the 1987 World Junior Championships.
 He was 0-1 as a pitcher for the Silver Medalists, allowing one unearned run in one inning of work, walking two and allowing no hits.
 He was with Team USA for the 1989 Intercontinental Cup when they were only 1-5.

-He attended Barrington High in Illinois.
+He attended Barrington High School in Illinois.
 He was an All-State in basketball and hockey, and he lettered in football.

 - AL All-Star (1996)